 promote the band in their new journey abroad.
 The Electromantic label also released in 2004 the first solo album by the

-In 2005 another new studio work, called Estrazioni, and strongly connected with the earlier productions starting with its cover design.
+In 2005 another new studio work, called Estrazioni, strongly connected with the earlier productions starting with its cover design.
 The record included some tracks written for a never released third album in 1977 along with more recent compositions, and is on a varied level.
 The line-up now included Marco Roagna (guitar) replacing Slep, and Alfredo Ponissi (sax), along with a guest appearance by the original guitarist Gigi Venegoni.
-The band is augmented in concert by guests Warren Dale on sax and flute and singer Iano Nicolò, frontman of the group Cantina Sociale, from Piedmont.
+The band was augmented in concert by guests Warren Dale on sax and flute and singer Iano Nicolò, frontman of the group Cantina Sociale, from Piedmont.

-Also in 2005 the band played in Japan, at Tokyo's Club Città, and a live CD taken from those concerts, entitled First live in Japan, has been released at the end of 2006.
+In the same year the band played in Japan, at Tokyo's Club Città, and a live CD taken from those concerts, entitled First live in Japan, was released at the end of 2006.

-A box set meant to celebrate the first album Tilt and the entire group's career, entitled 33 was finally released in early 2008, a nice package including an LP, a CD, 2 DVD's and various inserts.
+A box set meant to celebrate the first album Tilt and the entire group's career, entitled 33 was released in early 2008, a nice package including an LP, a CD, 2 DVD's and various inserts.

 In 2009 Arti e Mestieri started working on a concept album entitled Piramidi - Quadri di un'esplorazione, inspired from the life of the explorer Giovanni Belzoni.
 An EP, Il grande Belzoni, was released, taken from this project, but the album was never issued.

 |Tilt||Cramps (CRSLP 5501)||1974||single cover with lyric inner - distributed by Ricordi - some copies with insert and poster|

 |Cramps (CRSLP 5501)||1975||single cover with lyric inner - distributed by Baby Records - different label layout|